 3. Hawk Hill

-This is probably the most popular and busiest spot around San Francisco.
+This is probably the most popular and busiest spot around San Francisco (California).
 Every single visitor wants to take a few photos here, plus many local photographers visit this spot in the hunt for interesting shots.

-The reason I like this place, besides the view, is that every time I come here it looks completely different.
+Besides the view, I like this place because every time I come here, it looks completely different.
 Because of the frequently changing weather, what kind of photo you are going to get is pretty much unpredictable.

 4. Battery Rathbone